CodeMonkeyCybersecurity/hecate/1-dev/README.md

 mkdir -p secrets/ deployments/ ingress/ ingressroute_tcp/
 ```

+## NGINX -> Traefik
-## Migrating our NGINX Configuration to Traefik
+Migrate our NGINX Configuration to Traefik because this is k3s' default Gateway
 Given that Traefik is our Ingress Controller in K3S, we’ll translate our existing nginx.conf into Kubernetes resources.
 Traefik handles HTTP/S traffic through Ingress or IngressRoute resources and TCP (Stream) traffic via IngressRouteTCP.

 This is our current nginx.conf